 Make sure you visit the golden building whilst there which not only symbolises how, as humans, we tend to focus on materialistic things and possessions, it is also home to the grandest toilets I have ever seen.

 Baandam Museum (The Black House)

-Less well known than Wat Rong Khun, Baanndam Museum (aka The Black House) displays the art work of another well-known creative, Thawan Duchanee, a contemporary painter, architect and sculptor.
+Less well known than Wat Rong Khun, Baanndam Museum (aka The Black House) displays the artwork of another well-known creative, Thawan Duchanee, a contemporary painter, architect, and sculptor.
 Unlike the White Temple though, the Black House has a very macabre feel to it.
-Wandering around you will notice the use of many animal bones and skins meaning many people refuse to visit the one time home of the artist, because they believe that it is an insult to the Buddhism.
+Wandering around you will notice the use of many animal bones and skins meaning many people refuse to visit the one time home of the artist because they believe that it is an insult to Buddhism.

 We understand that this is not a museum everyone will wish to visit, but for those that do, it is both a fascinating yet shocking attack on the senses.

 Wat Huay Pla Kung Temple (The 9-Tiered Chinese Temple)

 Located just 6km North East of Chiang Rai itself and within the Golden Triangle limits, Wat Huay Pla Kung is easily seen from a distance with its extraordinary stunning white, skyscraper of a statue.